enkidevs/curriculum/python/python-playground-questions/pascals-triangle/pascals-triangle.md

 ## Content

+> 👩‍💻 Your task is to write a program that:
+> - **outputs the Pascal triangle**

-The Pascal triangle is a triangular array of binomial coefficients.
+> The Pascal triangle is a triangular array of binomial coefficients.

 ![pascal-triangle](https://img.enkipro.com/9ca1eb25c5fc393b831db1556dcad889.png)